catboost/catboost/catboost/tutorials/README.md

 ## Model analysis

 * [Object Importance Tutorial](model_analysis/object_importance_tutorial.ipynb)
-    * This tutorial shows how to evaluate importances of the train objects for test objects.
-And with using of importance scores detect noisy train objects.
+    * This tutorial shows how to evaluate importances of the train objects for test objects, and how to detect broken train objects by using the importance scores.

 * [SHAP Values Tutorial](model_analysis/shap_values_tutorial.ipynb)
     * This tutorial shows how to use [SHAP](https://github.com/slundberg/shap) python-package to get and visualize feature importances.